-- Largely based on a desk study and existing information. - Low reliability, especially at the near-field (project site) scale; better reliability at the far-field (regional) scale. - Mainly conceptual. - Initial Geological Model produced. - Informs high level geotechnical issues and hazards and subsequent investigation stages. - 3D visualisation might commence at this stage. - Visualisation may be relatively simple, for example, an emphasis on aiding interpretation of geomorphology and stratigraphy or lithology or may be more complex, for example if reconnaissance mapping is undertaken.
+- Largely based on a desk study and existing information. - Low reliability, especially at the near-field (project site) scale; better reliability at the far-field (regional) scale. - Mainly conceptual. - Initial Geological Model and, where required, initial Geohazard assessment produced. - Informs high level geotechnical issues and hazards and subsequent investigation stages. - 3D visualisation might commence at this stage. - Visualisation may be relatively simple, for example, an emphasis on aiding interpretation of geomorphology and stratigraphy or lithology or may be more complex, for example if reconnaissance mapping is undertaken.